mako-framework/docs/01_getting_started/03_dependency_injection.md

 ### Container aware

 You can also make a class that is instantiated by the container "container aware" by using the `ContainerAwareTrait`.
-This means that you can use the IoC container as a service locator if you prefer that.
+This means that you can use the container as a service locator if you prefer that.

 > Note that controllers, migrations and tasks are container aware by default.

-The IoC container is always available through the `$container` property.
+The container is always available through the `$container` property.

 ```
 $this->container->get('view');
 ```

 The `ContainerAwareTrait` also implements the magic `__get()` method.
-This allows you to resolve classes through the IoC container using overloading.
+This allows you to resolve classes through the container using overloading.

 ```
 $this->view; // Instance of mako\view\ViewFactory